Vampire: The Masquerade – Bloodlines: Design

 Troika used first-person perspective to immerse the player in the setting, interacting face-to-face with the characters and seeing their facial reactions to the player.
 It chose to follow a single character to aid the immersion, creating the isolation of a vampire unable to trust any other character.
 This aided the story and compensated for the technical issues of allowing multiple player characters.

 Choice is a significant aspect of the game, requiring a non-linear design to accommodate the customized characters.
 Level design began with a list of factors such as Disciplines, stealth, and feats.
 Each area had to be viable for a shooting character (sufficient ammunition), a discipline-focused character (sufficient blood sources to keep the powers fueled), and a melee specialist (to reach enemies without being killed), with stealth options and option combinations.
 Level design began with a focus on stealth, considering the positioning of guards and the character's potential stealth capability at that point in the game.
-Then direct, combat-heavy, and dialog paths were added.
+Then direct, combat-heavy, and dialogue paths were added.
 The amusement arcade area was to feature playable versions of Activision arcade games such as Pitfall!, though the idea was abandoned due to time constraints.

 Director Leonard Boyarsky considered the animation system important in the team's choice of the Source engine.
 The integrated "faceposer" tool allowed Troika to customize facial animations, expressions, gestures, and lip-synching, eliminating the need to explain what a character was doing.
 Every non-player character required a voiceover, which helped Troika define its characters more quickly.
 The engine had a physics system permitting new features, such as monsters hurling corpses at the player or dying characters realistically crumbling into pieces, instead of requiring pre-built animations.
 Although Troika had ignored first-person engines due to technical limitations, such as a low polygon count and limited texture memory, as the technology improved, it thought it could create a real-time action game without sacrificing the immersion and story of a role-playing game.

 Describing the choice of developing a game based on the existing White Wolf property over creating their own, Boyarsky said that although an original property lacked the constraints of an existing one, the downside was that it had not been tested and could be rejected by its potential audience; an existing property was proven.
 Troika tried to stay as close as possible to the White Wolf rules while reducing the number of abilities and disciplines to those relevant to Bloodlines gameplay.